 As a Financial Samurai reader, you may have gotten lucky by reading and acting upon, Rental Properties: The Investment Case For Buying More on September 20, 2020, right before the surge in rent prices.
 I wrote the post mainly because I could start to sense an uptick in demand after quickly finding a new tenant for my old home.

 Today, I continue to believe buying rental properties is a wise investment due to the powerful combination of rising rents and rising principal values.
-The housing market has years of momentum left, although it should slow from current levels.
+The housing market has years of momentum left, although it is slowing down from current levels.

 Further, inflation is simply too powerful of a force to combat long-term.
 You want to ride the inflation wave, not stand in front of it and let it pummel you!